vercre/vc/docs/src/security/disclosure-policy.md

 Fixes are prepared for all releases which are still under maintenance.
 These fixes are not committed to the public repository but rather held locally pending the announcement.

-A suggested embargo date for this vulnerability is chosen and a CVE (Common Vulnerabilities and Exposures (CVE®)) is requested for the vulnerability.
+A suggested embargo date for this vulnerability is chosen and a [CVE](https://www.cve.org/) (Common Vulnerabilities and Exposures) is requested for the vulnerability.

-A prenotification may be published on the security announcements mailing list, providing information about affected projects, severity, and the embargo date.
+A pre-notification may be published on the security announcements mailing list, providing information about affected projects, severity, and the embargo date.

 On the embargo date, the Vercre security mailing list is sent a copy of the announcement.
 The changes are pushed to the public repository and new builds are